nwfsc-fram/TripsApi/README.md

 3. Ensure your keys directory is present if not, you'll have to get that from someone else.
 Those files are not currently available on github.

+## Updating the model
+The model is stored in the openapi.yaml file.

+1. To update it go https://app.swaggerhub.com/apis/seth.gerou/Trips/0.0.1#/ swagger provides an editor where you can error check your model.
+Add your new API and make sure it doesn't have any errors
+2. Once your model looks good and is free of errors download it by going to export (upper right corner) -> download api -> resolved yaml.
+3. This will download a .zip file, copy and pasted the openapi.yaml file into the github repo.

 ## Run
 1. Run `yarn start`